chsinyin/S3FS_CM/README.md

 patch -po < fdcache_cpp.patch
 patch -po < fdcache_h.patch
 ```
-You can modify the path of cache, maximum cache size, log files' path and change the compress-decision in `fdcache.cpp `
+You can modify :
+-The path of cache
+-Maximum cache size
+-Size of one page
+-Log files' path
+-Method of decide to compress or not to compress a file
+-...
+in `fdcache.cpp `

-And make file :
+Make file :
 ```
 sudo make
 cd ..